ylow/turicreate/userguide/sframe/data-manipulation.md

 SArrays are strongly-typed and some operations only work on certain types.
 Two types deserve some special consideration in this user guide: `list` and `dict`.
 These types can hold values of any type supported by SArrays, including themselves.
-So you can have an SFrame with a column of dictionaries that each have values that are lists of lists of dicts with mixed strings and integers... anyway, you get the idea!
+So you can have an XFrame with a column of dictionaries that each have values that are lists of lists of dicts with mixed strings and integers... anyway, you get the idea!